-Field Study
+Field Workshop

 Enrolling in this course during the term is the option of the student.
-If the student chooses to enroll in Geology 20 he/she MUST fulfill a field study option (Module 10).
-Student may attend the Introductory Field Workshop.
+If the student chooses to enroll in Geology 20 he/she MUST attend the Introductory Field Workshop.
 Please see the schedule below for the date and time of the field workshop.
 As required by state law all student's participating in the workshop MUST sign the appropriate waiver of liability.
 Student's not wishing to participate or who do not wish to sign the waiver and release of liability will be dropped from the class.

-For students who live outside of the San Francisco Bay Area or have a conflict with the field trip date... please check the Catalyst site for an alternate field study assignment.
+For students who live outside of the San Francisco Bay Area or have a conflict with the field trip date... please contact the instructor via email for an alternate field assignment designed around your location.